NicholasClark/TIRTLtools/reference/reorder_samples.md

 ## Value

-A TIRTLseqData object with re-ordered samples.
+A TIRTLseqDataSet object with re-ordered samples.

 ## See also